hansen7/Lifelong-Learning/README.md

 ### Blogs
  - There're lots of interesting blogs on Medium.com(application of ML architectures), Analytics Vidhya(Data Mining), Victor Cheng(Consulting) and our [blog](https://zhuanlan.zhihu.com/alpha-nebula) on Zhihu.com(on quantitative trading).

-### Online Course
- - [Deep Learning](https://www.coursera.org/specializations/deep-learning), by deeplearning.ai on Coursera, provide useful resources on Deep Learning, with instances on CV and NLP, very friendly for rookies.